steinar-flatland/mdfmt/docs/developer/Windows-Laptop-Setup-Instructions.md

 ## 6. 7Zip

-This will install the `7z` CLI, needed for compressing files when releases are created.
+This will install the `7z` CLI, used to package releases.

 ```console
 winget install -e --id 7zip.7zip